cran/ulrb/README.md

 devtools::install_github("pascoalf/ulrb")
 ```

-We are working on a CRAN publication.
-We will then provide instructions
-for CRAN installation.

 ## Example

-This is a basic example which shows you how to use ulrb to divide
+This is a basic example which shows you how to use ulrb to divide taxa
-phylogenetic units into three classifications (rare, undetermined and
+into three classifications (rare, undetermined and abundant):
-abundant):

 ``` r
 library(ulrb)